 In order to set our overarching goals for the project, my team and I met with our client to discuss the current issues they saw with the Voyager.
 After sharing their thoughts on what needed improvement, we constructed this problem statement to guide our ambition throughout the entire project:

-In addition to conversations about their interface, we deliberately outlined the audience group we would focus on for the majority of our research and design phases.
-While our client was adamant about making their primary persona the ‘general public’, we as a team felt that this scope was too large for the project and committed to design for educators, students, and life-long learners.
+We then deliberately outlined the audience group we would focus on for the majority of our research and design phases.
+While our client wanted their primary persona to be the ‘general public’, we as a team felt that this scope was too large for the project and committed to design for educators, students, and life-long learners, and 3D enthusiasts.
 In order to serve the larger public, we also made sure to consider the platform’s accessibility for those hard of hearing or sight.

 In order to better understand the Voyagers’ current shortcomings, my team and I outlined a research plan which included conducting a competitor analysis, heuristic evaluations, usability testings, interviews, and field studies.
 The combination of these practices would allow us to see how the tool is currently being perceived by users, as well as gain feedback on how we can implement changes.